 On a personal note:

 I was dumbfounded when my brother died in the early 60’s.
 His death made death real for the first time in my life.
 This caused a life versus death quandary that occupied my every waking moment for months.
-Why, what, how was life and death?
+What was the true nature of life and death?
 One day, sitting on the bus coming home from work it struck me that life and death were two sides of the same reality.
-Later, I came across the Tao Te Ching which stated in chapter one, “these two are the same but diverge in name as they issue forth“.
-I was hooked.
-A dozen years past before I could write anything to reflect this experience.
-Speaking about ‘it’ took the form of me being a devil’s advocate on everything.
+Then chapter one’s “these two are the same but diverge in name as they issue forth” rang deeply true, although a dozen years passed before I could write anything to reflect that experience.
+Meanwhile, discussing anything took the form of me being a devil’s advocate on everything.
 Every issue had its dipolar twin.

-In the early 80’s I really found myself in a quandary again.
+In the early 80’s I found myself in a quandary again.
 I don’t exactly know why, although I suspect it was linked to my initial quandary.
-Realizing that life and death were the same never really solved my original quandary; it just took much of the steam out of my overwhelming puzzlement.
-I now needed to see ‘reality’ from a pre yin-yang perspective.
-This drove me to work out a ‘correlations’ process as a practical way to return my mind to a pre “but diverge in name as they issue forth” point of view.
+Realizing that life and death are the same never completely resolved my original question: What was the true nature of life and death?
+I now needed to get to the bottom of this dipolar-like perspective.
+This drove me to work out a Correlations process (p.565) as a practical way to return my mind to a pre “but diverge in name as they issue forth” point of view.
 It worked so well that within six months it had blown apart every cherished bias I held.
 I couldn’t take sides.

-I couldn’t understand why this process appealed to practically no one for quite a while.
-Then it dawned on me, we are most attracted to that which support our preconceptions, beliefs, and biases, not to something that blows them apart.
-That is precisely the main effect of correlations – they weaken word meaning and thus any subsequent biases and beliefs that depend on dependable word meaning.
+For a long time, I couldn’t understand why this process appealed to practically no one.
+Then it dawned on me; we are most attracted to that which supports our preconceptions, beliefs, and biases, not to something that blows them apart.
+That is precisely the purpose of Correlations… they weaken word meaning and thus any subsequent biases and beliefs that depend on steadfast word meaning.

-This brings me to wonder why I post my observations and links to the Tao Te Ching and the correlation process.
+This brings me to wonder why I post my observations and links to the Tao Te Ching and the Correlation process.
 It is a futile undertaking after all.
-I assume the social instinct drives me to communicate and to help others to soften the glare of distinctions — the futility of it notwithstanding.
-Just call me Don Quixote!
+I assume the social instinct drives me to communicate and to help others to soften the glare (#56) of distinctions — the futility of it notwithstanding.
+It feels very ironic and quixotic!

 (1) Meta view: Meta (from Greek: “after”, “beyond”, “with”) is a prefix used in English to indicate a concept which is an abstraction from another concept, used to complete or add to the latter.

-I am using this term to indicate the idea of stepping outside the box, to step outside the box, to step outside the box… ad infinitum… to see the box (the view “beyond” the view).
-In this vein, I imagine a Meta view of balance must include imbalance as integral to ‘perfect’ balance.
+I am using this term to indicate the idea of stepping outside-the-box, to step outside-the-box, to step outside-the-box… ad infinitum… to see beyond the box.
+In this vein, I imagine a meta-view of balance must include imbalance as integral to true balance.
 Imbalance ‘balances’ balance.
 Seen together, balance and imbalance compose an all-inclusive whole.
 Thus, whether I’m balanced or imbalanced makes no difference for I will need one or the other to counterbalance circumstances.
 I suppose that explains why nothing ever resolves itself.
 If it did, the universe would end… or begin.
 Poof!